HP Products - What If I Don't See My Operating System?

 Apps for HP devices running Chrome OS are available from the Google Chrome Web Store (in English).

 To use your printer with a Chromebook, first verify whether your printer supports ePrint.
 Go to HP Web-Connected Printers and Supported Cloud Services, find your printer series, and then verify if your printer supports ePrint.
+For information on printing from a Chromebook, go to Using Your HP Printer with a Chromebook,

 Why is software not listed for HP tablets or laptops running Android?